 Incorporate interactive activities like gladiator schools, cooking classes, and engaging tours.
 Allow time for gelato breaks and visits to parks to keep the experience enjoyable.

-4. Are there family-friendly accommodations in Rome?
+4. Are there family-friendly hotels in Rome?

 Yes, neighborhoods like Trastevere, Monti, and Prati offer family-friendly hotels ranging from moderate to luxury options.